 Best Places to stay around Hahei in Coromandel

 New Zealand Two-week road trip part 2: South Island

 I hope you’ve liked what you’ve seen thus far.
 It’s time for the South Island now, and let me tell you, if you liked the North you will absolutely love the South.

-From Auckland you can catch a flight to Christchurch and from here follow my favourite route through Lake Tekapo, Mount Cook NP, Wanaka, Queenstown and Fiordland NP.
+From Auckland, you can catch a flight to Christchurch, and from here follow my favorite route through Lake Tekapo, Mount Cook NP, Wanaka, Queenstown, and Fiordland NP.